1613358894/pornhub-scraper-tmm/README.md

 # Pornhub Scraper Addon for tinyMediaManager

-This is a scraper addon for [TinyMediaManager (TMM)](https://www.tinymediamanager.org/) that provides metadata extraction from Pornhub.
+This is a scraper addon for [tinyMediaManager (TMM)](https://www.tinymediamanager.org/) that provides metadata extraction from Pornhub.

 ## Features